Skip to main content

 Malekula Island

-Known for unique lap lap sosor technique using hot volcanic stones placed in center of pudding with chicken, creating distinctive cooking method and flavor.
+Best known for lap lap sosor, where a hot volcanic stone is set in the center of the pudding with chicken, a cooking method that gives the dish its particular flavor.

 Signature Dishes: